-There are no exceedances in the IPC Licence limits for Suspended solids and Ammonia resulting from ongoing surface water monitoring.
-As part of the rehabilitation plan and validation, surface water quality will be monitored to establish an expected stabilisation or improvement in water quality parameters.
 The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 3.7 mg/l and COD 100mg/l.

+Initial monthly ammonia concentrations from February to April 2021 have a range of .175 to .221mg/l with an average of 0.201mg/l.

-From an analysis of any monitoring over the past no of yrs. of the IPC licence environmental monitoring of some of the discharges from this bog indicate that results were under the ELV for SS and trigger level for ammonia and COD (Table 3.1).
+From an analysis of any monitoring over the past no of yrs. of the IPC licence environmental monitoring of some of the discharges from this bog indicate that results were under the ELV for SS and trigger level for ammonia and COD.